Improve environmental efficiency and promote circularity

 In addition, we assume our responsibility to future generations by promoting energy and energy efficiency education and developing projects that promote responsible energy consumption among our customers, our partners and future consumers.

-Aware of the importance of air quality to public health and the environment, protecting it is integrated in our operations management.
 We monitor our atmospheric emissions from both fixed and mobile sources and ensure that our performance is verified by an independent third-party.

 To ensure our operations and our products are more sustainable, we have implemented the best available technologies (BAT) to reduce atmospheric emissions by: